mawila555-prog/Tjb24/README.md

-# 🎂 Happy Birthday ❤️
+# ❤️ Happy Birthday My Love ❤️

-A small project dedicated to the most amazing person in my life.
+A small website dedicated to someone who has made my life brighter, happier, and more meaningful.

-## What's Inside?
+## Our Journey

-This website is a collection of some of my favorite memories with you:
+This website tells a small part of our story:

-* ❤️ How We Met
+* ❤️ The day we met
-* 📸 Our Favorite Adventures
-* ✈️ Special Trips
+* 👀 The smile and eyes that still take my breath away
+* 😄 The joy of being completely ourselves together
+* 🎂 A birthday message filled with love and gratitude

+## Features

+* Background music
+* Smooth scrolling journey
+* Photo memories
-* 🎁 Hidden Surprises
+* Hidden surprise message
-* 💌 A Birthday Letter
+* Confetti celebration

 ## Release Notes

 ### v1.0.0

-* Initial commit: We met.
+Initial commit: Our paths crossed ❤️

 ### v2.0.0

-* Added countless laughs.
-* Improved happiness metrics.
-* Fixed bad-day bugs with hugs.
+Added laughter, adventures, and unforgettable memories.

 ### v3.0.0

-* Birthday Edition 🎂
+Birthday Edition 🎂
-* Added new memories.
-* Added infinite love support ❤️

-## Future Roadmap

-* More adventures
-* More photos
-* More memories
-* Forever
+Happy Birthday, my love.

+Thank you for every smile, every memory, and every moment.

-Happy Birthday ❤️
+❤️